 Disadvantage: you need expertise.

 The biggest disadvantage of an (unmanaged) VPS?
 You need basic IT knowledge yourself, and you are responsible for the maintenance of your virtual server.
 Do you have this knowledge?
 Then a VPS has (almost) no disadvantages.
 You can also go for the slightly more expensive Managed VPS whereby the web hosting provider will do all the technical work for you so that you can focus on your core business.

 A Virtual Private Cloud is actually a level below the VPS in terms of infrastructure and a step higher in terms of knowledge.

 With a VPC you use a virtual resource pool.
 For example, within a VPC you can create VPS’s yourself, you determine how many resources the VPS should receive and then you can determine per server which operating systems you will install on it and for what purposes.

 If you have the technical knowledge, a VPC makes it super easy to create test environments, or even manage an entire OTAP/development line.
 In fact, you can see a VPC as a virtual data center.
 You are not responsible for purchasing and maintaining the physical servers, but you do have complete freedom to use the available virtual hardware as you wish.

 Four major benefits of a Virtual Private Cloud.

 - Flexibility.
 The biggest advantage of a VPC is of course the flexibility and scalability.
 Whatever you need in the server area, you immediately create everything you need in your own VPC.
 It is also possible to increase and decrease the required resources very easily, in some cases even automatically.

 - No hardware investments.
 Any company that has its own server park knows how precious and fragile it is.
 With a VPC you never have to buy expensive hardware yourself.
 And then we don’t even talk about maintenance and other operations.
-With a VPC you have maximum freedom for a fixed amount per month and less hassle for less money.
+With a VPC you have maximum freedom for a reasonable amount per month depending on usage and less hassle for less money.